BosTheCoder/build-with-bos-blog/cma9dejh3000009jv5gyngmb2.md

 ## Example: NeetCode blind-practice mode 🎯

-I grind coding interviews on [NeetCode.io](https://neetcode.io/), but:
+As most of my friends and family know, I stay grinding coding interview type questions on [NeetCode.io](https://neetcode.io/)😎 (check out my [last article](https://hashnode.com/post/cma0mxnmm000r09kv53cz9fa8) if you don’t know).
+It’s a GREAT website don’t get me wrong but there are a few things that I think would enhance my experience, mainly:

 * The list shows the **difficulty** (Easy / Medium / Hard).

 * Categories shout **“Graphs”, “DP”, “LinkedList”**.

-Those are hints — I wanted zero signals.
+Those are hints…I wanted zero signals.
 Just a shuffled list where every problem is a surprise.

 In my head an easy solution to this would be to: